Geodesic Noise and Gravitational Wave Observations by Pulsar Timing Arrays: Pulsar timing residuals

 where $\epsilon_k$ can be modelled as Gaussian, mean free, random variate with variance\footnote{although the $\delta^{IJ}$ is an assumption that may break down due to correlated errors in the solar system modelling} $\langle \epsilon^I_k \epsilon^J_{k'}\rangle = \delta^{IJ}\delta_{kk'}\sigma^I_k$.
 Since the error, to a first approximation, is uncorrelated between pulsars it will not bias the ensemble mean of cross-correlations in the residuals but does contribute to the variance about their means.
 It is, therefore, a source of variance in searches for GWs using PTA observations.
 Typical values for $\sigma_k$ for current generation of PTAs is $\sigma_k\sim{\cal O}(100)$~ns \cite{Moore2015}.

-If any delay arising from outside the solar system were constant, or if any dynamical contribution were solely due to the peculiar motion of the pulsar, PTA observations would not be affected since these contributions would be fitted out when applying the timing model (\ref{eq:model}).
+If any delay arising from outside the solar system was constant, or if any dynamical contribution were solely due to the peculiar motion of the pulsar, PTA observations would not be affected since these contributions would be fitted out when applying the timing model (\ref{eq:model}).
 This assumption would hold if the gravitational potential were solely determined by an isotropic, smooth distribution of matter.
 This is more or less the case for the dark matter halo that dominates the potential of our galaxy and, to a lesser extent, the diffuse baryonic matter that makes up the next biggest contribution.
-It is certainly not the case for the contribution from the matter contained in stars each of which has a peculiar velocity on top of the coherent rotational motion of the galaxy.
-The distortions of geodesics due to the distribution of stars in the galaxy will source another contribution to the residual error $\eta^I_k$ that is also uncorrelated between pulsar lines-of-sight.
+It is certainly not the case for the contribution from the matter contained in stars, each of which also contributes through a peculiar velocity on top of the coherent, rotational motion of the galaxy.
+The distortions of geodesics due to the distribution of stars in the galaxy will source another contribution to the residual error $\eta^I_k$ that is also uncorrelated, in time, between pulsar lines-of-sight but may contain an overall dependence on orientation.